dheerajshenoy/cpp-func-impl.el/README.md

 -   Requires header/source pair to be correctly mapped.
 -   Does not support auto-discovery of already existing method definition.
 -   Does not support nested environment.
--   Only works when the cursor is on top of the function name.

 # License